Sendoso nabs $100M as its corporate gifting platform passes 20,000 customers – TechCrunch

 “There are a lot of things we do uniquely in terms of what we have built throughout our software, gifting options and logistics centre.
 We really personalize our gifts at scale with handwritten notes, special boxing, and more,” something that Amazon cannot do, he added.
 “We have built a lot of unique technology and logistics software that would make it hard for Amazon to compete.”
 He said that one of Sendoso’s integrations is actually with Amazon, so Sendoso users can order through there, but then the gift is first routed to Sendoso to be repackaged in a nicer way before being sent out.

 At its heart, the startup has built a way of knitting together disparate work practices — some codified in software, and some based on human interactions and significantly more infused with randomness, emotion and ad hoc approaches — and built it all into a technology platform.
-The ability to scale what feels like an otherwise bespoke level of service is what has helped Sendoso gain traction not just with users, but investors, too:
+The ability to scale what feels like an otherwise bespoke level of service is what has helped Sendoso gain traction not just with users, but investors, too.

 “We believe Sendoso offers the most comprehensive end-to-end gifting platform in the market,” said Priya Saiprasad, a partner at SoftBank Investment Advisers.
 “Their platform includes a global marketplace of curated vendors, seamless integration with existing tools, global logistics, and deep analytics.
 As a result, Sendoso serves as the backbone to enterprises’ engagement programs with prospective customers, existing customers, employees and other key stakeholders.
 We’re excited to lead this Series C round to help Sendoso accelerate its vision.”